lu-pl/gndentr/README.md

 ### GNDEntityResolver

-`GNDEntityResolver` resolves named entities (e.g. person names) against the GND API and constructs an [rdflib.Graph](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph) instance based on the GND result set(s) fetched from the API.
+`GNDEntityResolver` resolves named entities (e.g. person names) against the GND API and constructs an [rdflib.Graph](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph) instance based on the GND result sets fetched from the API.

 Parameters:

 * **entities**: For each element in `entities` a request is sent to the GND API matching against 'variantName' (API query strings can be controlled by overriding `GNDEntityResolver._get_gnd_json` and providing an appropriate `params` parameter).
-* **predicates**: Predicates of the GND result set(s) are only transferred to the graph if present in the `predicates` argument.
+* **predicates**: Predicates of the GND result sets are only transferred to the graph if present in the `predicates` argument.
 * **limit**: Allows to control the maximum number of query result set members *per result set* that get transferred to the graph.

 ```python